lyxal/100-Little-Keg-Exercises/Ex 3/Question.md

 I want you to write a program that:

-- Takes a single letters as input
+- Takes a single letter as input
-- Minus the ascii code of the letter by 64
+- Subtracts 64 from the ascii code of the letter, and
-  - If the ascii code < 12 (i.e. character before `L`):
+  - If the the value < 12 (i.e. character before `L`):
     -  Say `Good Morning!`
   -  Otherwise, if the ascii code = 12 (i.e. character is `L`):
     -  Say `Hello!`